dereneaton/ipyrad/docs/userguide.rst

 .. _introductory_tutorial:
-Introductory tutorial
+Introductory tutorials
 ---------------------
-To learn the basics this is the best place to start.
-We run through an example simulated single-end RAD-seq data set to give detailed descriptions of files and statistics produced by each step of an assembly.
+Start here to learn the basics.
+We run through an example simulated single-end RAD-seq data set and give detailed descriptions of files and statistics produced by each step of an assembly.

 .. toctree::
    :maxdepth: 1